-The manager acting as servicing agent with respect to all loans is entitled to receive a servicing fee from the company of up to one-quarter of one percent (0.25%) annually of the unpaid principal balance of the loan portfolio or such lesser amount as is reasonable and customary in the geographic area where the property securing the mortgage is located.
-RMC is entitled to receive these fees regardless of whether specific mortgage payments are collected.
+The manager is entitled to receive a servicing fee of up to one-quarter of one percent (0.25%) annually of secured loan principal.
 The mortgage servicing fees are accrued monthly on all loans.
-Remittance to RMC is made monthly unless the loan has been assigned a specific loss reserve, at which point remittance is deferred until the specific loss reserve is no longer required, or the property has been acquired by the company.
+Remittance to RMC is made monthly unless the loan has been assigned a specific loss reserve, at which point remittance is deferred until the specific loss reserve is no longer required, or the property securing the loan has been acquired by the company.